 The whole town centre is transformed into a buzzing Festival Village!

 With visitors enjoying eating, tasting, watching and shopping at over 100 festival stalls – all from the North East of England!

 Save the date for 2020 – Sunday 26th July

 WHAT WE’RE ABOUT

-We love bringing good local food right into the heart of the town we’re proud to call home, and we also run Saltburn’s popular monthly Farmers Market, held on the second Saturday of the month.
+We bring good local food right into the heart of the town we’re proud to call home, we also run Saltburn’s popular monthly Farmers Market, held on the second Saturday of the month.

-The Food Festival was inspired by a relaxing family holiday to the historic French wine region of Bergerac on the North Bank of the Dordogne.
+The Food Festival is inspired by memories of a family holiday to the historic French wine region of Bergerac on the North Bank of the Dordogne.

-We were sitting at a night market, enjoying good local food right there in the street, and we loved the sense of community and togetherness around the whole place.
+Sitting at a night market, enjoying amazing local food right there on the street, we loved the sense of community and togetherness around the whole place.